asutherland/taskolio/gnome-shell-taskolio@visophyte.org/README.md

 // visualize the hierarchy and interfaces.
 The interfaces are things like
 // AtspiSelection which can be coerced/retrieved via get_selection().

-// The hierarchy for gnoem-terminal looks like:
+// The hierarchy for gnome-terminal looks like:
 // - `application` title="gnome-terminal-server"
 //   - `frame` title={the current tab's title}.
 There is one of these nodes for
 //      each window that's currently open).
 The area corresponds to the window